SaraFreitas-dev/Treasure_Hunt/readme.md

 To play, just open the file "playASCII.bat".
 Feel free to use it and enjoy !

-The ASCII ART was copied from the following website: https://ascii.co.uk/art
+The ASCII ART was inspired from the following website: https://ascii.co.uk/art